 The list of supported cipher suites for VisiSecure is determined by the underlying security implementation.
 For VisiSecure for Java, this is the JSSE package used, which in turn depends on the version and manufacturer of the JDK used.
-For VisiSecure for C++, it depends whether you are using the Certicom or the MFCryptLib/OpenSSL security provider (see "Specifying the Security Provider"); in either case you can find the list of supported ciphers in the <install\dir>/include/csstring.h file, or by using the ssl::CipherSuiteInfoList\ listAvailableCipherSuites() API.
+For VisiSecure for C++, you can find the list of supported ciphers in the <install_dir>/include/csstring.h file, or by using the ssl::CipherSuiteInfoList listAvailableCipherSuites() API.

-Using ECDH cipher suites
+Using ECDHE cipher suites

-VisiBroker supports ECDH cipher suites.
-To enable these cipher suites a private key and certificate chain must be provided that conform to the following requirements:
+VisiBroker supports ECDHE cipher suites.
+To enable these cipher suites a private key and certificate chain must be provided that conform to the following requirements.
+For ECDHE, certificates must contain an identity key from one of the supported DH Groups (see the VisiBroker 8.5.7 Release Notes).

-For ECDH using ECC certificates signed by ECDSA, the identity certificate must contain an ECC public key that is enabled for ECDH usage.
 The supported cipher suites are: